The Bankrate promise

 Banks and credit unions

 Many banks also offer loans backed by the U.S. Small Business Administration.
-These SBA loans have interest rates between 10 to 13.5 percent, and you can secure loan amounts up to $5 million.
+As of October 2023, SBA loans have interest rates between 11.50 to 16.50 percent, and you can secure loan amounts up to $5 million.
 Repayment terms may also stretch out longer than conventional loans, ranging from five to 25 years.

 Community Development Financial Institutions